Metaphor's Algebra

 "But metaphor is not merely a matter of language.
 It is a matter of conceptual structure." p.
 235.

-It is my hope that my arguments (accompanied by examples) support theirs.
-I have used the term 'metaphor' in a more generalized way, that is, the metaphor as a kind of a 'image', 'picture', 'vision' or a 'megametaphor'.
-From my point of view, the pictures in my mind's eye appeared first and then their symbols followed suit - Letters, Words, Numbers, and other symbols or signs.
-See also Note 2 - Form.
+It is my hope that my arguments (accompanied by examples) support Lakoff and Johnson's arguments.
+I have used the term 'metaphor' in a more generalized way, that is, as a kind of an 'image,' 'picture,' 'vision' or 'megametaphor.'
+From my point of view, the pictures in my mind's eye appeared first, followed by their symbols - letters, words, numbers, and other symbols or signs.
+Metaphors are not only "conceptual structures," but also mini-images (in our mind) taken from reality.
+See also Note 2 in Dreams .

-Or in the words of Marcel Danesi (2004) "Poetic Logic: The Role of Metaphor in Thought, Language, and Culture" Atwood Pub, p.
-97.
+In the words of Marcel Danesi (2004).
+"Poetic Logic: The Role of Metaphor in Thought, Language, and Culture."
+Atwood Pub, p.
+97:

 stoper